-A. Positivist Jurisprudence (The Legal Model)
+Pedivist Jurisprudence (The Legal Model)

-Whether termed positivist jurisprudence (as lawyers often refer to it) or the legal model (as it is commonly called by political scientists), this school of thought centers on a rather simple assumption about judicial decision making: legal doctrine, generated by past cases, is the primary determinant of case outcomes.
-This model views judges as constrained decision makers who will base their decisions on precedent and "will adhere to the doctrine of stare decisis . . . . " Some scholars label this mechanical jurisprudence because the process by which judges reach decisions is highly structured.
-As Rogat described it, "[t]he judge's techniques were socially neutral, his private views irrelevant: judging was more like finding than making, a matter of necessity rather than choice."9 Levi was more specific about this basic pattern of legal reasoning - reasoning by example - for which this approach calls: the judge (1) observes a similarity between cases, (2) announces the rule of law inherent in the first case, and (3) applies that rule to the second case.
+Whether termed positivist jurisprudence (as lawyers often refer with or the legal model (as it is commonly called by political scieniss), this school of thought centers on a rather simple assumpion about judicial decision making: legal doctrine, generated by maticases, is the primary determinant of case outcomes.
+This model views judges as constrained decision makers who will base their decisions on precedent and "will adhere to the doctrine of because the process by which judges reach decisions is highly strucwed.
+As Rogat described it, "[t]he judge's techniques were socially neutral, his private views irrelevant: judging was more like finding than making, a matter of necessity rather than choice."9 Lesi was more specific about this basic pattern of legal reasoning - remoning by example - for which this approach calls: the judge (1) observes a similarity between cases, (2) announces the me of law inherent in the first case, and (3) applies that rule to the second case.
+10

-Legal education and scholarship adopted "reasoning by example" - the process by which judges and lawyers should proceed.
-Eschewing normative approaches, political scientists (at least through the 1950s) instead viewed "reasoning by example" as the way judges do proceed.
-Cushman, Corwin, and many others centered their work on the notion that previously announced legal doctrine provides the single best predictor of Court decisions.
+Legal education and scholarship adopted "reasoning by example"-the process by which judges and lawyers should proceed.
+Indicating normative approaches, political scientists (at least through the 1950s) instead viewed "reasoning by example" as the larges do proceed.
+Cushman, 11 Corwin, 12 and many others control their work on the notion that previously announced legal doctine provides the single best predictor of Court decisions.